CodeWithHeidi/Sprout/README.md

 (tentative) to do list

-- animated pandas
-    - footer
-    - order button
+WE ARE ALMOST DONE RAAAAAAAAAAAAAAAAAAAAAAAAAAH

-- cart page 😰
+- cart 😰

-- check all buttons, links, responsiveness
+- comments